jruneson/hopping/README.md

 # Surface hopping documentation

 ## Requirements
+- A Fortran compiler like `gfortran`.
-- `lapack`.
+- The `lapack` library.
 If not available with -llapack, update the makefile to your actual location.

 ## Compilation
 There are two compilation modes: